 Life will never be easy.
 We’ll just be able to navigate through it with greater ease and clarity, and actually hold onto the states of being we desire most – in this case (most importantly, yet most likely so totally unimportantly), optimal body fat.

-(Just to be clear, I now believe that holding reduction of body fat as a goal is absolutely unhealthy and completely unethical – but I was doing the best I could with what I knew to be true then, and that’s all I can ever ask of myself.)
+(Just to be clear, I now believe that holding reduction of body fat as a goal was and always will be unhealthy and misguided – but I was doing the best I could with what I knew to be true then, and that’s all I can ever ask of myself.)

 To deliciously healthy food and stronger faster running… Cheers,